nsengupta5/hueify/README.md

 ## Hueify

-This is the start of the new Hue
+This is the start of the new hue